Skip to main content

 }

-MyShareOFT is the OFT representation of the share token from the ERC4626 vault on other spoke chains.
-By default, OFT inherit the base ERC20 token standard.
+Similar to MyAssetOFT, MyShareOFT is a standard OFT representation of the share token from the ERC4626 vault to be used on other spoke chains.
+This contract requires MyShareOFTAdapter to be deployed on the hub chain using the share address as the _token argument.

 caution